laurenalexis09/SeniorProject/README.md

 	Counter: The DialogueListener class uses this class as an iteration counter to progress the story.

-	Dice: Sets the GUI for the dice roller
+	Dice: Sets the GUI for the dice roller.

 	EquipmentList: This class contains all the information needed for randomly generating equipment.